peytontolbert/GCBMS/implementation_docs/llm_agent_implementation.md

   - Detailed error information is logged using `ErrorHandler` and `ThoughtLogger` for later analysis.

 - **User Feedback:**
-  - Users receive clear and concise error messages without exposing sensitive internal details.
+  - **LLMs are utilized to generate clear and concise error messages, ensuring users receive understandable feedback without exposing sensitive internal details.**

 ---